 Here’s how the internet-only base plans compare between AT&T and their main competitors:

 |Xfinity||Cable||75 (plans up to 1,200)||$19.99+||$15|

 TV is a bit more complex, since the mix-and-match nature of the services and myriad local and licensing fees makes it hard to promise a specific price.

 Is the Price of AT&T Fiber Worth It?

-AT&T TV vs Cable bundle alternatives
+AT&T TV options vs Cable bundle alternatives

 AT&T owns and operates a number of TV services, ranging from DirecTV satellite service to streaming services like HBO Now.

-It has two big problems, which aren’t deal-breakers for everyone, but are important to understand before signing up:
+All their TV products has two big problems, which aren’t deal-breakers for everyone, but are important to understand before signing up:

-This could change if AT&T brings NFL Sunday Ticket to the table, since let’s be real; if you’re looking at TV bundles, you’re probably doing it for the sports lineup.
+While the value is no better or worse than other skinny bundle providers like FuboTV, this could change if AT&T brings NFL Sunday Ticket to the table, since let’s be real; if you’re looking at TV bundles, you’re probably doing it for the sports lineup.